 Our Sanctuary resolution

-We will be safe, neutral, welcoming spaces, accessible to all.
+We are safe, neutral, welcoming spaces, accessible to all.

-Our staff and volunteers will be trained to understand issues faced by sanctuary seekers and provide support.
+Our staff and volunteers are trained to understand issues faced by sanctuary seekers and provide support.

 Our outcomes